 Windows & Doors: Windows and doors are not included with many metal building homes.
-This is another expense for your budget and you have the choice of choosing traditional double hung windows, casement windows, or vertical sliders, in materials that will be as maintenance free as your metal building home.
+This is another expense for your budget.
 The availability of tall walls in metal homes gives you the option of windows that span full wall heights, which will allow natural light into your home.
-Homes that use ENERGY STAR windows and doors can save up to 31 percent in annual energy costs, over the use of single pane windows, depending on where you live.

 Insulation: Most metal building homes have deeper stud depth than wooden 2x4’s allowing you to add more insulation.
-A home with a wall depth of 6 inches can be insulated to a value of R30, almost twice that of a 2x4 wall.
 Panel insulation, bat insulation or spray insulation can be added to your home to make it more energy efficient, in any climate.

 Interior: If you have purchased a home with a kit or custom home with a predetermined floor plan then you will have the interior wall studs that you need.
 If, however, you are freestyling, you will have choices on how to layout the interior of your home.
 Interior walls can be finished with drywall, wood panels, wood planks, stone, brick or any other material of your choosing.
 The only obstacle you will have is the location of pre-determined sewer drain lines.